iexcloud/docs/source/migrating-and-importing-data/loading-data-from-a-url.md

 - [Schedule Data Ingestion](./scheduling-data-ingestion.md) shows you how to load data regularly per a schedule.

+- [Load More Data into a Dataset](./load-more-data-into-a-dataset.md) explains how to ingest more data from a new or existing data source.

 - [Create Views](../managing-your-data/creating-and-managing-views.md) demonstrates joining datasets to create views.

 - [Apperate API Basics](../interacting-with-your-data/apperate-api-basics.md) introduces Apperate REST endpoints to query for the exact data you want and CRUD endpoints to use Apperate programatically.